 Dances (unless otherwise stated) are limited to East Hall students, dates, parents and faculty.
 If a student wishes to bring a date from outside of East Hall High, a permission form must be completed and the date must be under the age of 21.
 The permission forms can be obtained in the Front Office.
 The East Hall High School Dress Code must be followed at all dances including Prom.
-Students not adhering to dress code will be asked to leave the school dance.
+Students not adhering to dress code will be asked to leave the school dance and will not receive a refund of their ticket.
 School rules apply when attending extra-curricular activities.
-Students may be denied the privilege to attend school dances due to discipline and/or attendance.
-Students missing more than 5 days of school may not be allowed to attend the Homecoming Dance.
-Students missing more than 12 days may not be allowed to attend Prom.
-Students may provide doctor's excuses to appeal attendance issues.
 Students that have outstanding balances in excess of \$100 owed to the lunchroom, athletic teams, clubs, or other school-based organizations will not be permitted to attend dances until the balances are paid.